 All about fishing for white and black crappie in SD.

 Crappie Fishing Waters In South Dakota

-If you want to locate the bigger schools of crappie in SD try some of the major lakes including Angostura Reservoir, Belle Fourche Reservoir, Lake Francis Case, Lake Kampeska, Lake Oahe, Lake Pelican, Lake Poinsett, Lake Sharpe, Lake Thompson, Lake Traverse, Lake Whitewood, Lewis And Clark Lake, Shadehill Reservoir and Waubay Lake.
+If you want to locate the bigger schools of crappie in SD try some of the major lakes including Angostura Reservoir, Belle Fourche Reservoir, Big Stone Lake, Bitter Lake, Lake Kampeska, Lake Madison, Lake Pelican, Lake Poinsett, Lake Sharpe, Lake Thompson, Lake Traverse, Lake Whitewood, Lewis And Clark Lake, Shadehill Reservoir and Waubay Lake.
 Crappie can also be found in smaller lakes, rivers and ponds throughout the state.

 Crappie are actually a member of the sunfish family and can be found in many South Dakota lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.